-Aamir completed his PhD in 2019 at Paris-Saclay Institute of Neuroscience (Neuro-PSI) affiliated with the National Center for Scientific Research (CNRS) and University of Paris.
-His thesis research involved development of a closed-loop intracortical brain-machine interface (BMI) setup by combining electrophysiology for motor readout and optogenetics for somatosensory feedback.
-He used the BMI setup to show a causal role of somatosensory cortical maps in neuroprosthetic learning.
-His current project looks at the interplay between cerebello-cortical mechanisms of neuroprosthetic learning.
+Aamir completed his PhD in 2019 at Paris-Saclay Institute of Neuroscience (Neuro-PSI), affiliated with the National Center for Scientific Research (CNRS) and the University of Paris.
+In the Gulati Lab, his current project looks at the interplay between cerebello-cortical mechanisms of neuroprosthetic learning.

 I completed my MS in electrical engineering at Texas A&M University in May 2020 and am currently a bioengineering PhD student at UCLA and a visiting graduate student at Cedars-Sinai.
 My current work in the Gulati Lab focuses on the subcortical cerebellar brain-machine interfaces for neuroprosthetic control.

 I recently graduated from UCLA with a BA in psychobiology.
 I’m interested in neurorehabilitation and the neural mechanisms of motor learning and aim to attend medical school with the goal of furthering the treatment of neurodegenerative disorders and nontraumatic brain injury.

 Alvin (Chanmin) Kim